nishchenkokateryna/cinema-project/README.md

 /shopping-carts/movie-sessions?movieSessionId=1  PUT <br/>
 /users/by-email?email=your email  GET <br/>

-## How to start taxi service locally:
+## How to start cinema service locally:
 1. Install and configure Apache Tomcat
 2. Install and configure and create a schema in MySQL
 3. Fork and clone this project